BAKKEN INVITATION Honorees' Accomplishments

-Bakken Invitation Honorees have inspired others through engaging talks, have supported key organizations that further their passions, and have strengthened their ability to influence policy makers to help ensure others are given the opportunity to better manage their health.
+Bakken Invitation Honorees have inspired others through sharing their inspiring stories, educating others to manage their condition, creating support groups, and influencing policymakers to help ensure others are given the opportunity to better manage their health.

-Bakken Invitation Award Honorees contribute to the United Nations Sustainable Development Goals (SDGs) by using their extra life to give back and inspire others to Live On, Give On, and Dream On.
+Each Bakken Invitation Honoree contributes to the United Nations Sustainable Development Goals (SDGs) by using their extra life to give back and inspire others to Live On, Give On, and Dream On.
 SDGs are a set of 17 goals to fight inequality and injustice, and tackle climate change by 2030.
 For more information on SDGs, visit the United Nations Sustainable Development Goals website.

 Arthur Amman (USA), pacemaker